RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

-The Base Classes we inherit from are fairly straight forward , you can read more about :ref:`base_classes` .
+The Base Classes we inherit from are fairly straight forward , you can read more about them in :ref:`base_classes` .
-Basically they are there to add common fields in a standard way which will make the orchestration in the system better.
+Basically they are here to add common fields in a standard way which will make the orchestration in the system better.

 Those fields contains slug field, notes, creator user and creation date, and last modified user and last modified date.
 Transactional base model classes include fields like value, price, quantity.